2015 Mississippi gubernatorial election

 The 2015 Mississippi gubernatorial election took place on November 3, 2015, to elect the governor of Mississippi.
-Incumbent Republican governor Phil Bryant ran for re-election to a second and final term in office.
-This is the highest percentage that a Republican has ever won in a gubernatorial election in Mississippi.
+Incumbent Republican governor Phil Bryant won a second and final term in office with more than 66% of votes.
+This is the highest percentage and vote share that a Republican has ever won in a gubernatorial election in Mississippi.

 The election gained national news coverage and attention due to the unexpected Democratic nominee selection of truck driver and former firefighter, Robert Gray, who had not had any political experience prior to his candidacy.

-To date, this is by far the best performance by a Republican in a gubernatorial election in Mississippi.
-This is also the last time that the following counties have voted Republican for governor: Clay, Marshall, Quitman, Sharkey, and Tallahatchie.
+As of 2026, this is the last time that the following counties have voted Republican for governor: Clay, Marshall, Quitman, Sharkey, and Tallahatchie.

 Background

 Mississippi is one of nine states and territories that has lifetime limits of two terms for its governor.
 In 2011, with incumbent Republican governor Haley Barbour term-limited, Republican Lieutenant Governor Phil Bryant was elected to succeed him.
 Bryant won the Republican primary with 59% of the vote and then defeated the Democratic nominee, Hattiesburg Mayor Johnny DuPree, with 61% of the vote.